datafaust/fausto_site/content/home/about.md

 # Biography

-This is my site, a place where I publish my work & fun projects.
-I am the Analytics & Automation Engineer at the Taxi & Limousine Commission for the City of New York.
-It is my job to build out metrics, conduct research on policy, streamline and automate data pipelines & overall explore the data world of the Taxi Industry.
+This is my site, a place where I publish some of my work projects, personal projects and anything else that interests me.
+I am a creative and resourceful data scientist	with over 5	years of experience	munging, wrangling and analyzing data.
+Currently I am the Analytics & Automation Engineer at the Taxi & Limousine Commission for the City of New York.
+It is my job to build databases, conduct research on policy, streamline and automate data pipelines and overall explore the data world of the Taxi Industry.
+On my free time I like to film and learn languages.